hello-efficiency-inc/raven-reader/README.md

 <a href="https://app.fossa.io/projects/git%2Bgithub.com%2Fmrgodhani%2Fraven-reader?ref=badge_shield" alt="FOSSA Status"><img src="https://app.fossa.io/api/projects/git%2Bgithub.com%2Fmrgodhani%2Fraven-reader.svg?type=shield"/></a>
 </p>

+## Download
+To download, please visit https://ravenreader.app and purchase license key ($9.99/year).
+**Moving forward all new release build would be an paid application.
+Previous releases will stay as it is and free.
+But no updates would be available.** If there are any questions please contact us at [welcome@helloefficiency.com](welcome@helloefficiency.com)

 ![newscreenshot](/newscreenshot.png)
 ![darkscreenshot](/darkscreenshot.png)
 ![sunsetscreenshot](/sunsetscreenshot.png)

-## Download
-To download, please visit https://ravenreader.app and purchase license key ($9.99/year).
-*Moving forward all new release build would be an paid application.
-Previous releases will stay as it is and free.
-But no updates would be available.*

 <a href="https://snapcraft.io/raven-reader">
   <img alt="Get it from the Snap Store" src="https://snapcraft.io/static/images/badges/en/snap-store-black.svg" />